ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 Each records file must follow the specification for :ref:`Records`.

-Each pairs file must contain two columns, "Left Record ID" and "Right Record ID".
+Each pairs file must contain four columns: "Left Record Dataset", "Left Record ID", "Right Record Dataset", and "Right Record ID".
-Every value in both Record ID columns should exist in the Record ID column of the records file for the same block.
+Every combination of values in Record Dataset and Record ID columns (left or right) should exist in the records file for the same block.
-Left Record ID and Right Record ID are not permitted to be equal to one another in any given row.
+It is not permitted for Left Record ID to equal Right Record ID *and* Left Dataset to equal Right Dataset in any given row.
-Rows should be unique (i.e. multiple rows with the same Left Record ID *and* Right Record ID would not be permitted).
+Rows should be unique
+(i.e. multiple rows with the same Left Record Dataset, Left Record ID, Right Record Dataset, and Right Record ID would not be permitted).
-The Left Record ID value should be alphabetically before the Right Record ID value in each row.
+The Left Record Dataset value should be alphabetically before (or equal to) the Right Record Dataset value in each row.
+In rows where Left Record Dataset and Right Record Dataset are equal, the Left Record ID value should be less than the Right Record ID value.
-(This ensures each pair is truly unique, and not a mirror image of another.)
+(These two rules ensure each pair is truly unique, and not a mirror image of another.)

 .. note::